markspowell65/ansible_test/README.md

 # Ansible Test

-Repository for testing ansibel in homelab
+Repository for testing ansible in homelab